EUroadlegal.co.uk Logo

 Note 1: UK registered vehicles displaying Euro-plates (circle of 12 stars above the national identifier on blue background) no longer need a GB sticker when driving in European Union countries.
 Countries outside the EU still require national identification.

-Note 2: Regardless of local requirements it is always a wise precaution to carry a spare set of vehicle bulbs and adjust headlamp beams for driving on the right.
+Note 2: Regardless of local requirements it is always a wise precaution to carry a spare set of vehicle bulbs.
 A spare bulb kit will not prevent a fine if you are travelling with faulty lights, but it may avoid the cost and inconvenience of a garage call out.
 On some cars it is inadvisable or impossible for anyone other than a qualified technician to change a headlamp bulb or lamp unit e.g. high intensity discharge (HID) headlamps and carrying spare bulbs is not an option.
 However, it is recommended that spare bulbs are carried for any lights which may be easily and/or safely replaced by the owner/driver.
 Do not forget to ensure that you also carry any tools that might be required to change the various bulbs.